hanselcarter/form/README.md

 }
 ```

-### Step 4: Configure your CDK App
+### Step 4: Review the CDK App Configuration

-Update the file `cdk/bin/cdk.ts` with the following content:
+The CDK app is already configured in `cdk/bin/cdk.ts`.
+This file sets up the stack with the appropriate AWS region and tags:

 ```typescript
 #!/usr/bin/env node